How Extreme Heat Affects Brain Health:10 Ways to Stay Safe in the Heat

 Dehydration and heat-related conditions can disrupt the blood flow that supplies essential nutrition and oxygen to our brains.

-Furthermore, the inflammation caused by heat stress can contribute to cognitive decline, increase the risk of neurodegenerative diseases, and worsen mental health conditions like anxiety and depression.
+Furthermore, heat exposure can lead to neuroinflammation, or inflammation in the brain, because high temperatures can weaken the blood-brain barrier and permit inflammatory molecules.
+This heat-related inflammation in the brain can contribute to cognitive decline, increase the risk of neurodegenerative diseases, and worsen mental health conditions like anxiety and depression.

-With global temperatures increasing in recent years, avoiding extreme heat exposure and keeping cool during summer is more vital than ever.
+NASA notes that 2024 was the hottest year in recorded history (since 1850), part of an overall warming trend over the last four decades.
+With global temperatures increasing, avoiding extreme heat exposure and keeping cool during summer is more vital than ever.
 Taking the correct precautions, especially during unusually hot periods or heat waves, will reduce the risk of heat-related conditions including migraines, seizures, stroke, and some forms of dementia, including Alzheimer’s disease.

 Following some essential but simple tips can protect brain health during hot spells and heat waves: